babalugats76/SchoologyAttendanceBookmarklet/README.md

 Schoology Attendance Bookmarklet
 ===

-#SUMMARY
+##SUMMARY

-The Schoology Attendance Bookmarklet is a simple piece of JavaScript designed to make taking attendance using Schoology's User Analytics information easier.
+The Schoology Attendance Bookmarklet is a simple piece of JavaScript designed to make taking attendance using Schoology's User Analytics page easier.
 Students who are to be marked absent are highlighted in bright red.